Lindsay A. Vaught

 Lindsay joined the firm in 2013 and practices primarily in the Employment Law and Litigation Practice Groups, and serves as the firm's Employment Law Practice Group leader.
 She works closely with both public and private clients, including institutions of higher education.
 Prior to joining the Ahlers firm, Lindsay served for three years as a judicial law clerk for the Honorable Ronald E. Longstaff and the Honorable Celeste F. Bremer of the United States District Court, Southern District of Iowa.

-Lindsay counsels clients on various employment law matters, including employee discipline and terminations, employment contracts, drafting and revising employment policies, and investigations related to employment.
-She assists employers in defending various claims of retaliation, discrimination and harassment, as well as defending administrative complaints before the EEOC, Iowa Civil Rights Commission, and local civil rights agencies.
-She also represents clients defending various contract and tort claims.
+She counsels clients on various employment law matters, including employee discipline and terminations, employment contracts, and drafting and revising employment policies.
+Lindsay conducts investigations for employers into internal employee complaints, such as complaints of harassment, discrimination, retaliation, and employment policy violations.
+She represents employers defending all types of employment claims, as well as defending administrative complaints before the EEOC, Iowa Civil Rights Commission, and local civil rights agencies.
+Lindsay represents employers as well as employees in non-compete contract matters.
 She has represented clients through jury and non-jury trials in state and federal court, and before administrative agencies.
 She also handles general litigation defense, including § 1983 litigation, personal injury, and contract claims.

 Lindsay graduated from the University of Denver law school where she was a staff editor for the Law Review.
 While in law school, Lindsay worked for two years as a Research Assistant to a business contract law professor.
-Following law school, Lindsay published an article on employee privacy rights.
+She currently serves as the firm's chair of the Well-being Committee.

 - Successfully obtained summary judgment on behalf of an employer defending claims of sex discrimination and sexual harassment.

 - Successfully obtained partial summary judgment on behalf of an institute of higher education defending claims of constitutional violations.